madmikeross/madmikeross/README.md

 Currently, I am:
+ * Learning Rust by writing an application and a library
  * Reading about option volatility and markov chains
- * Learning Rust and Haskell